 Cost: around €12 for bread, salami and cheese for 3 people.

-Update: I’ve eaten in a lot of places in Prosecco since I wrote this post.
-You can find them all here and I’m regularly adding more as I go.
+Update: I’ve eaten in a lot of places in Prosecco since I wrote this: post: Where to Eat in The Prosecco region and I’m regularly adding more as I go.
 Better yet, I’ve found the best gelateria in all of Italy.

 How to vend Prosecco in Prosecco

 So, this goes down as one of my best discoveries in ALL of my travels – at the top of a steep winding hill in the Prosecco region there is a lone machine where you can vend perfectly chilled Prosecco.
 Of course, you can vend glasses too (for just €2.50 each) and someone has thoughtfully places some rudimentary tables near the machine where you can enjoy your tipple.
 Complete with the picnic purchased from the osteria at the bottom of the hill, I can’t remember if I’ve ever had such a picturesque lunch.

 You can read more about visiting the Prosecco vending machine in my blog post here.

 Note: in order to vend from the machine you need an Italian ID – my driver had his at the ready complete with a recommendation for which Prosecco to choose.